Safe third country

 • The asylum seeker has stayed in the third country.

-As regards the nationality of the partner of the asylum seeker, the Regional Court Arnhem ruled that there is still a connection between the asylum seeker and the country of nationality of his partner when the partner has permanently moved away from her country of nationality.[11]
+As regards the nationality of the partner of the asylum seeker, the Regional Court Arnhem ruled that there is still a connection between the asylum seeker and the country of nationality of their partner when the partner has permanently moved away from her country of nationality.[10]
 The Regional Court The Hague examined the relevance of a connection (band) to the United States for an Afghan national who worked as an interpreter to the US Army and US Government in Afghanistan.
-The court concluded that a sufficient connection existed for the “safe third country” concept to be applicable,[12] although the admission criterion was not met.
+The court concluded that a sufficient connection existed for the “safe third country” concept to be applicable,[11] although the admission criterion was not met.

 The Dutch Council for Refugees is not aware of cases in which mere transit through a third country was considered to be sufficient to declare the asylum request inadmissible on the basis of the concept of safe third country.